-14) Click the Design View icon K to return to the Query Design view.
+14. Click the Design View icon to return to the Query Design view.

-The last and possibly most commonly used method of selecting fields is double-clicking.
+The last and perhaps quickest method of selecting fields is double-clicking the field names.
 First we will clear the existing selection of fields so we can have a fresh start.
+One way we could do that is to simply close the query without saving and then start a new one.
+Another way is to do the following.

-- 15) From the Edit menu select Clear Grid.
-This will clear the QBE Grid. - 16) Double-click on Last Name in the Field List.
-It will appear in the first available column of the QBE Grid. - 17) Double-click to add the following fields.
+- 15. Click the Home tab on the Ribbon. - 16.
+In the Sort & Filter group click Advanced.
+Advanced - 17.
+From the list which appears, click \(\times\) Clear Grid.
+The QBE Grid at the bottom will now be blank. - 18.
+Double-click on Last Name in the Field List.
+It will appear in the first available column of the QBE Grid. - 19.
+Double-click to add the following fields.